peterjohnsonhmc/peterjohnsonhmc.github.io/_posts/2020-8-10-FastSLAM.md

 tags: [SLAM, FastSLAM, EKF, Kalman, Particle, Python, LiDAR, IMU, Fusion]
 ---

-I am curently working on a FastSLAM implementation based on the algorithm presented in Probabalistic Robotics by Sebastian Thrun et al. The Dataset is from the E205 State Estimation Course that I took in college.
+I am curently working on a FastSLAM implementation based on the algorithm presented in Probabilistic Robotics by Sebastian Thrun et al. The Dataset is from the E205 State Estimation Course that I took in college.
 There is a single landmark, a post in an open field.
 The state to be estimated is the robot pose (x, y, theta).
 The measurment is landmark range in x-y coordinates.

 The SLAM probem can be factored into estimating the path, and based on the path, estimating the map.
 In this algorithm, a Rao-Blackwellized Particle filter is used to do this.
 The particles are used for estimating the pose and each particle has a low dimensional EKF for estimating the landmark location.
 The first implementation I did uses known landmark correspondence for simplicity.